DeepAstronomy/ExoplanetRadio/_posts/2023-07-26-how-many-exoplanets.md

   actions:
     - label: "All Episodes"
       url: /episodes/
-excerpt: There are 100 exoplanets for every grain of sand on every beach on Earth.
+excerpt: There are an average of 1.6 planets for every star in our galaxy
 author_profile: true
 sidebar:
   nav: "latest"